Watching Notes: Episode 2

 58.35 “At Ap Bac the VC had learnt how to get away.”
 As Sheehan tells it the ARVN commanders deliberately allowed the VC to get away.
 Why does Burns rewrite the story?

-1.05.15 Woman mentions in passing the use of torture.
+1.05.15 Woman mentions in passing the use of torture by the South Vietnamese government.
 Compare this to the attention Burns pays to torture of Americans.